d180cf/dcnn-eval/README.md

-The idea is to build a DCNN that would answer one question: can this group be captured?
-More precisely, it will tell whether the group can be captured if the opponent starts and can recapture any ko.
+The idea is to build a DCNN that would answer one question: is the group safe?
+More precisely, it will tell whether the group cannot be captured if the opponent starts and can recapture any ko.
+If the group is safe, the player can tenuki.
+If it's not safe, a move is needed to protect it.

 The input to the DCNN will be a list of planes with features or in other terms in will be a tensor of shape `[F, N, N]`